DIAC: Construction, Operation, and Applications

 What is DIAC?

 DIAC is an acronym that stands for Diode for Alternating Current.
-And the solid-state device features two-junction semiconductors and three layers.
+The solid-state device features two-junction semiconductors and three layers.

 At first glance, you may mistake the DIAC’s structure for a transistor.
 But the difference is that the former doesn’t have a terminal at the base layer.
 Hence, it’s a two-terminal device (A1 & A2).